JessSiuzdak/UnknockableDoor/README.md

 # UnknockableDoor
 Created by Jessica Siuzdak

-Version 1.0 - November 2th, 2015 [Initial Document]
+Version 1.0 - November 2th, 2015 Change: Initial Document

-Version 2.0 - November 5th, 2015 [Addition of Decision for Number of Knocks]
+Version 2.0 - November 5th, 2015 Change: Addition of Decision for Number of Knocks

 #Description:
 The door will be unlocked from a secret knock determined by the user.
 A Piezo buzzer